cgreenhalgh/app-automate/README.md

 Note, in addition each rule can be `enabled` or disabled, and has a `priority` with respect to other rules that determines the order in which rules are checked.
+A rule call also be `manual`, meaning that the user must explicitly activate ("fire") it while it's preconditions are met ("armed").

 ### Operation